-Prerequisites: A "C-" or higher in ACTG101 and BGEN105
+Pre-requisite(s): A "C-" or higher in ACTG101 and BGEN105

 This course is designed to assist students in making effective financial business decisions.
-Topics include time value of money, cash flow, financial ratio analysis, long term financing/equity decisions, working capital management, personal finance, and the influence of the economic environment on a business's financial considerations.
+Topics include time value of money, cash flow, financial ratio analysis, longterm financing/equity decision, working capital management, personal finance, and the influence of the economic environment of a business' financial considerations.